blindnet-io/product-management/user-stories/US-07-Data-rights-request-capture-service.md

 **As an** internet user (a submitter or a data subejct), when creating a Data rights request

-**I want to** make a request to exerce [my right of opposion](https://www.cnil.fr/fr/le-droit-dopposition-refuser-lutilisation-de-vos-donnees)
+**I want to** make a request to exercise [my right of opposion](https://www.cnil.fr/fr/le-droit-dopposition-refuser-lutilisation-de-vos-donnees)

 **because** I refuse the use of my data or of certain data but I don't want to delete my account or all my data